alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

   Here's an example.
 If you request `this.attributes` in your listener callback, it's bound to `{handlerContext}.attributes`.
 This was initially taken from `{handler}._event.session.attributes`, so what is stored is part of the `_event` property.
 You'll remember that `_event` was set to be the request body itself when we set up that handler, so `this.attributes` (until you change it) gives the session attributes of the request.

   ---

-**Summary: When you use `this` in your function, it actually refers to a handlerContext variable, which is set up to use the properties of the handler, and a few extra functions.**
+  **Summary of Handler Context: When you use `this` in your function, it actually refers to a `handlerContext` variable, which has the properties of the handler, and a few extra functions.**

   ---

 #### What are those extra functions?

 - `emitWithState: EmitWithState.bind(this)` is a function that will append the current state to its first argument (whatever Intent you want to emit), then call `{handler}.emit.apply({handler}, arguments)`.
 This means it will just emit an intent to our EventEmitter with a state appended to it.
 This is used for movement 'between state handlers'.
 It's not *ever* used for emitting back to the Alexa Skill.
 - `t: localize` leads to some more complex 'this' binding.
-To cut a long story short, using `this.t()` in your handler functions will call `{handler}.i18n.t.apply({handler}.i18n, arguments)` - i.e. it will call the 'translate' (t) function of the handler's i18n property, and use the i18next object itself as the `this` keyword.
-We still have to set up the backend for the i18next, but this simply makes the translate usable from the listener callbacks.
+To cut a long story short, using `this.t()` in your handler functions will call `{handler}.i18n.t.apply({handler}.i18n, arguments)`.
+What this means is that it will call the 'translate' function of the handler's i18n property, and use the `i18next` object itself as the `this` keyword.
+We still have to set up the backend for the i18next, but this simply makes translatation usable from the listener callbacks via `this.t()`.
 - `isOverridden: IsOverridden.bind(this, eventName)` is a function used by the SDK to detect whether you've overridden any of the default listeners that are going to be registered.
 I wouldn't recommend ever using it yourself, as it can't detect the 'overriding' listener from the 'overridden'; it simply returns true if the number of listeners for the given 'event name' is greater than 1.
 This is fine for the SDK's purposes.
-- `response: ResponseBuilder(this)` is an odd one.
-In its present form, I think it's totally useless.
-It's unmentioned in what little documentation there is, and isn't actually used by the SDK itself.
+- `response: ResponseBuilder(this)` is an odd one. **In its present form, I think it's totally useless.** It's unmentioned in what little documentation there is, and isn't actually used by the SDK itself.
 But more importantly, it doesn't work:

-    - **Here's a quick explanation of what it does:** `ResponseBuilder` is a closure that you can access through `this.response`; this closure returns an object with functions that allow you to edit a `responseObject` variable that is private to the closure.
+    - **Here's a quick explanation of what it's meant to do:** `ResponseBuilder` is a closure that you can access through `this.response`; this closure returns an object with functions that allow you to edit a `responseObject` variable that is private to the closure.
 This basically allows one to abstract the manual set-up of a response object, and store that in the `responseObject` variable.
 It's also chainable, as each of the object's functions returns `this`.
 So for example `this.response.speak("foo").listen("bar");`, creates a response object which is pretty much equivalent to the one sent by `this.emit(":ask", "foo", "bar");` - but instead of emitting that object, it stores that object in the responseObject variable.

     - **Here's what I don't get:** The responseObject variable is private to the closure, so can't actually be retrieved without some significant edits/workarounds.
-It also doesn't mutate the actual `this.handler.response` object (even though responseObject is a copy of that object.)
+It also doesn't mutate the actual `this.handler.response` object (even though `responseObject` is a copy of that object.)
 Therefore, this function seems useless.
 It can edit responseObject to make a functional response, but you can't then actually retrieve it...
 It's therefore just confusing at the moment, as beginners might think it's the same as `this.handler.response`.

     - **this.response would have one major use, which is audio player support.** If you wish to use the audio player, I would strongly suggest looking at [the AudioPlayer's specific documentation](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/custom-audioplayer-interface-reference), then reading the ResponseBuilder functions themselves, as they are fairly self-explanatory.
 You will however need to fix the ResponseBuilder function so this works.

-    - **Here's how I'd fix it:** Very simply, add a new getter property to the object that `ResponseBuilder` returns:
+    - **Here's how I'd fix it:** Very simply, add a new setter property to the object that `ResponseBuilder` returns:
       ```javascript
       'setResponse': function () {
         this.handler.response = responseObject